 In Studio 3T:

-Studio 3T supports in-place editing, so all you need to do double-click on a value to edit it.
+Studio 3T supports in-place editing, so all you need to do is double-click a value to edit it.

 Command: